NerdNu/mkgroups/README.md

 ### Permissions Map

-The `weights` map has group names as its keys and arrays of case-insensitive, permissions node strings as its values.
+The `permissions` map has group names as its keys and arrays of case-insensitive, permissions node strings as its values.
 When `mkgroups` loads multiple modules, it concatenates and sorts the permission nodes for each group.